ArikMackenburg/ZooLab/README.md

 Honestly i cant come up with an explanation to tell you what each of the principles are

 Nor could i off the top of my head tell you which principle is doing what in the code
+# Interface
++ i would describe them as extra things you can add on to objects?
++ added interface for lays eggs is cute and drinks milk